 * Fiddleheads should never be eaten raw.
 They should be thoroughly cooked before eating or adding to recipes.
 See "Preparing" below.

 Fiddleheads have been enjoyed for centuries around the world.
 Here in Canada, fiddleheads grow on the East coast and in Quebec and Ontario.
 While there are many varieties of fern, the ostrich and cinnamon fern are the only two that are edible and safe to eat.
 Other varieties of fern may look similar, but can be poisonous.

 Fiddleheads available in grocery stores are safe to eat, but care should be taken if you are foraging for these greens on your own.

-Fresh fiddleheads are available during their short growing season from late April to mid-May.
+Fresh fiddleheads are available during their short growing season, late April to early June.

-If you're looking for fiddleheads outside of their short growing season, you're in luck.
-Frozen fiddleheads are available in some major grocery and specialty food stores year round.
+Frozen fiddleheads are available in some major grocery and specialty food stores year-round.

 You can also blanch and freeze fresh fiddleheads if you want to enjoy them later in the season.
 Frozen fiddleheads keep for up to one year.